 Here’s a picture of an earlier culprit.
 In the latest round of the endless tale, I was bitten on my foot by a tenacious centipede last week.
 It happened at night on the computer, writing for Beat of Hawaii, when I felt something crawling on me.
 Unable to get it off my foot I started banging my foot on the floor.
 In the end, I ended up at the emergency room, unsure if I was suffering from a broken foot, a centipede bite or both.
 In the end, good news, it was just a horrible centipede bite, the most painful of all those previously encountered.

-Let me add that this post has been seen over 60,000 times since April of 2008, making it among the more popular on Beat of Hawaii.
+Let me add that this post has been seen nearly 100,000 times since April of 2008, making it among the more popular on Beat of Hawaii.
 So obviously I’m not alone in this situation.

 In the prior incident, I was making the bed and felt something large crawling on me.
 After a loud yelp and shake of my leg, this 7″ long centipede fell off me and quickly made its way across the room.